Fragmented eigenstate thermalization versus robust integrability in long-range models

 In the quantum domain, long-range interacting systems have revealed a variety of nontrivial phenomena rooted in their intrinsic non-locality and non-additivity~\cite{Defenu2023}.
 These include excited-state quantum phase transitions~\cite{Caprio2008,Santos2016,Cejnar2021}, finite-energy phase transition in one dimension~\cite{Schuckert2025}, slow entanglement growth~\cite{Pappalardi2018,Lerose2020,Lerose2019}, violations of Lieb-Robinson bounds~\cite{Hauke2013,Eisert2013,Metivier2014,Halati2025}, cooperative shielding~\cite{Santos2016PRL,Celardo2016}, discrete time crystal phases~\cite{Kozin2019,Pizzi2021}, strong prethermalization~\cite{Schutz2014,Schutz2016,Mori2019,Lerose2019,Defenu2021}, unconventional dynamical phase transitions~\cite{Defenu2018,Zunkovic2018,Syed2021,King2023,Gherardini2024,Solfanelli2025}, and the emergence of robust many-body quantum scars~\cite{Lerose2025}.
 Motivated by these theoretical predictions and enabled by experimental advances in controlling long-range couplings and achieving long coherence times, particularly in arrays of trapped ions~\cite{Lanyon2011,Britton2012,Jurcevic2014,Richerme2014} and Rydberg atoms~\cite{Saffman2010,Scholl2021}, a growing number of experiments have begun to explore far-from-equilibrium dynamics in long-range interacting systems~\cite{Defenu2024}.
 They have led to direct observations of light-cone violation~\cite{Jurcevic2014,Richerme2014}, entanglement generation~\cite{Bohnet2016}, dynamical phase transitions~\cite{Jurcevic2017}, and long-lived prethermal states~\cite{Kao2021}.

 A central open question in systems with long-range interactions concerns the interplay between collective dynamics, prethermalization, and eventual thermalization.
-Within the framework of the eigenstate thermalization hypothesis (ETH) \cite{Alessio2016}, thermalization in isolated quantum systems arises from the onset of many-body quantum chaos~\cite{Borgonovi2016}.
+In isolated quantum systems, thermalization is widely understood to emerge from the development of many-body quantum chaos~\cite{Borgonovi2016}, which leads to the spreading of correlations and the effective exploration of a large portion of Hilbert space.
+The mechanism of thermalization is commonly formalized by the eigenstate thermalization hypothesis (ETH), which states that expectation values of few-body observables in individual energy eigenstates of chaotic Hamiltonians vary smoothly with energy and agree with thermal predictions, while off-diagonal matrix elements are exponentially small in system size~\cite{Alessio2016}.

 In systems with short-range interactions, integrability is typically fragile and the addition of even a single impurity can induce chaos~\cite{Santos2004,Gubin2012,Torres2014PRE,TorresKollmar2015,Santos2020,Brenes2020}.
-This fragility implies that integrability-breaking perturbations drive the system toward chaos at a strength that decays exponentially with system size.
+This fragility implies that integrability-breaking perturbations drive the system toward chaos at a strength that decays with system size.
 Whether this paradigm extends to systems with long-range interactions remains an open question.
 In~\cite{Russomanno2021}, an arbitrarily small perturbation was shown to induce chaos in the presence of long-range interactions, although in~\cite{Sugimoto2022} a finite perturbation threshold was required for thermalization.